What Are Binaural Beats and How Do They Work?

 The Science of Brainwave Entrainment

-The mechanism often associated with binaural beats is known as brainwave entrainment, sometimes described as the frequency following response.
+The mechanism most commonly associated with binaural beats is known as brainwave entrainment, sometimes described as the frequency following response (FFR).
+Although research is ongoing, many studies explore whether rhythmic auditory stimulation may influence attention, relaxation, and perceived mental states.

-The brain naturally produces electrical activity across different frequency ranges, commonly described as Delta, Theta, Alpha, Beta, and Gamma waves.
+The brain naturally produces electrical activity across different frequency ranges, commonly categorized as Delta, Theta, Alpha, Beta, and Gamma waves.

-When exposed to a consistent rhythmic stimulus, such as a binaural beat, the brain may gradually synchronize its activity toward the frequency of that stimulus.
+When exposed to a consistent rhythmic stimulus, such as a binaural beat, the brain may gradually synchronize aspects of its activity toward the frequency of that stimulus.
+This process is the basis of the brainwave entrainment hypothesis.

 Binaural beats are commonly used to support different mental states, depending on the selected frequency range: